FVolral/SD-FeedBackMachine/README.md

 - time_s: Time in seconds from the start to make the change.
 - model: Command name.
 - model_name: Pick one from the list.
 Just the name with no extension or hash is fine.

+### Changelog
+- Original
+  - Original version of the script with one basic prompt format.
+- v2
+  - Broken down the growing prompt into individual commands to control various parameters.
+Added requested features.
+Rolled in changed from pull requests, thanks to contributers.
+- v3
+  - Changed the interpolation system, so various keyframes write values into a frame dataframe.
+Blank values are then interpolated, so transform changes are smoother. also used to interpolated prompts by default now.
+- v4
+  - Investigating seed marching.
+Look at some scripts and figured out how subseeds are meant to be used.
+Implemented it as an option.
+If you add seed keyframes and check the seed march box, the script will migrate from one seed to the next using the subseed & subseed strength interpolation. if you leave seed march unckecked, the seed value will interpolate from one integer to the next.
+View the final values in the dataframe .csv dump in the output folder.
+  - Seed marching doesn't seem to work well with transforms, if you combine them you'll get poor results.
+- v5
+  - Added some different sources for frames.
+If video is specified, frames will be grabbed from the supplied video file, until the end of the video is hit.
+Then the last frame will be repeated (i think).
+Images works silimarly, but you need to specify a path and wilcard file name, such as c:/images/*.png.
+A list of images will be created, alphabetically sorted by default.
+If there are not enough images for the specified duration, the last frame will be repeated.
+  - Specifying a different source other than img2img means the initial image in the UI will be ignored, but it needs to be there for the UI to work.
+  - Further, transformation won't have an effect, as there is no longer a feedback loop.
+- v6
+  - Allowed the script to work in txt2img tab.
+This is mainly for seed marching, as it doesn't make sense to recycle the images in this mode.
+  - Each frame is a fresh generation between two seeds.
+  - Re-enabled transforms for video and image sources.
+Requested feature.